South Australia Utility Fees and Other Charges

 This guide covers landlords (or head-tenants) and tenants (or sub-tenants) in a Residential Tenancy.
 This applies to the majority of share accommodation and residential property rental situations.
 To confirm it covers your situation visit What is my share accommodation situation?

-In South Australia, all charges related to using the premises, except for water, are always paid for by the landlord.
-This includes any government taxes or rates, electricity, or sewerage charges.
+In South Australia, all charges related to using the premises, except for water in some circumstances, are paid for by the tenant.
+The landlord is responsible for sewer.

 Who is responsible for water supply charges?